kudouhei/solution_architect_learning/src/azure/02-compliance-and-cloud/ch2.md

 ### Azure Cost Management
 Azure Cost Management is the go tool for performing your billing administrative tasks and for monitoring costs.

+Azure Cost Management + Billing is a suite of tools designed to assist in the analysis, management, and cost optimization of Azure workloads.

 **Cost Saving Techniques**
 - Reservations: Reserved instances (RIs), or reservations, can be used by customers to save costs on selected services.
 - Azure Hybrid Benefit: You can bring your own Windows Server or SQL Server or Linux licenses to use on Azure Virtual Machine, Azure SQL Database, and Azure Managed Instances.